raspberrypilearning/scratch3-copy-parts-between-sprite-costumes/en/step_1.md

 --- task ---

-**Tip:** Duplicate the costume you want to edit, right-click (or tap and hold on a tablet) on the costume and choose 'duplicate'.
-You will now have a second copy of the costume - so you can still use the original if needed.
+**Tip:** Duplicate the costume you want to edit - so you can still use the original if needed.
+Right-click (or tap and hold on a tablet) on the costume and choose 'duplicate'.
+You will now have a second copy of the costume.

 ![The menu to duplicate costumes](images/nano-duplicate-costume.png)